Stuart Linnell: Career

-After seven years hosting the weekday (Monday-Friday) Breakfast Show for BBC Radio Northampton, Stuart moved to the station's Afternoon & Drive Time Show, also on weekdays.
+After seven years hosting the weekday (Monday-Friday) Breakfast Show for BBC Radio Northampton, Linnell moved to the station's Afternoon & Drive Time Show, also on weekdays.
 For many years he also hosted the matchday Sky Blues Live football show for BBC CWR for whom he also presented other programmes, including a period as host of the station’s faith-based Sunday Breakfast Show.
 For the 2019/2020 football season, he was the regular host of the BBC CWR Friday evening football phone-in show.

 On 29 March 2019, Linnell hosted his final regularly scheduled afternoon show in Northampton, having announced that he was stepping down from full-time, daily broadcasting.
 In August 2021 he decided that he would longer be involved with BBC CWR’s football coverage, declaring that he would now follow the game as a Coventry City FC season ticket holder.

 On television, he has presented the Saturday evening edition of Midlands Today on BBC One, and the Sunday lunchtime TV programme 'The Midlands At Westminster' (the forerunner to The Politics Show) which was on either BBC One or BBC Two depending on the needs of the programme schedules.
-He has worked for the UK national radio stations BBC Radio Five Live, BBC Radio 5 Live Sports Extra and TalkSport, and for the Irish national commercial station Today FM.
+He has worked for the UK national radio stations BBC Radio 5 Live, BBC Radio 5 Sports Extra and Talksport, and for the Irish national commercial station Today FM.
 He has also been a reporter for the TV stations Sky Sports News and Setanta Sports.

 In 2008, Linnell stepped down after two years as Chairman of the Coventry Branch of the Coventry and Warwickshire Chamber of Commerce.
 He is a former member of the Chamber's main board.

 In January 2019, he was appointed Chair of Healthwatch Coventry, whilst continuing to broadcast having become a presenter for the online radio station Serenade Radio in November 2020.

-In April 2022, Stuart was invited to be Chair of Coventry Community Digital Radio, a Community Interest Company formed to help local community radio stations in Coventry access Ofcom’s Small Scale DAB Multiplex licence for the city.